moleculerjs/site/source/docs/0.13/fault-tolerance.md

 > If the circuit-breaker state is changed, ServiceBroker will send [internal events](events.html#Internal-events).

-You can override these global options in action definition, as well.
+These global options can be overridden in action definition, as well.
 ```js
 // users.service.js
 module.export = {